 - Has a Type: All of my crushes and love interests are decent guys.

-- Hidden Depths: Me and Katara's tale in The Tales of Ba Sing Se makes it clear that for all of my claims of not caring what others think of my looks, I'm actually quite hurt by such rejection.
+- Hidden Depths: When Katara and I went on a girls' day out, it was made rather clear that for all of my claims of not caring what others think of my looks, I'm actually quite hurt by such rejection.

 - Hot-Blooded: There's a reason why the Ember Island Players chose to portray me the way they did."I am not Toph!
 I am MELON LORD!
 MUAHAHAHA!"
 Oh, that feels good!

-- Inferiority Superiority Complex: A mild case, and it's kept in the background for the most part.
-It's most evident during me and Katara's "girl's day out" and whenever my Achilles' Heel is hit.
+- Inferiority Superiority Complex: It's a mild case, and it's kept in the background for the most part.
+It's most evident during me and Katara's "girl's day out" and whenever my feet are shot.

-- Intergenerational Friendship: With Zuko's uncle Iroh, but hey, it's Iroh.
+- Intergenerational Friendship: I kinda have this with Zuko's uncle Iroh, but hey, it's Iroh.

 - Jerkass Has a Point: As rude as I am, I can be right at times:

 - When we were all arguing due to exhaustion, I was the first to point out that Appa's shedding was the reason why Azula and those girls were able to keep following us and thus why we couldn't sleep, but I admit I took it too far by blaming Appa, though that could also be due to being tired.
 We were all at each other's throats that day.